What is W-2 or Wage Income?

 - Estimate of earned wages, federal income tax withheld (estimate should be based on year-to-date information from your final pay stub or leave-and-earnings statement).

-You can report your income on Form 4852, Substitute for Form W-2.
+However, if you still do not receive your W-2, you can report your income on Form 4852, Substitute for Form W-2.
 This form can be prepare and efiled with your tax return on efile.com.